HasanDnr/public-pages/terms.md

 # Terms of Use

-Last updated: September 23, 2019
+Last updated: November 4, 2022

 Please read these Terms of Use ("Terms", "Terms of Use") carefully before using the MakeSoil.org website (the "Service") operated by MakeSoil ("us", "we", or "our").